 Students in grades nine through twelve undertake a traditional college-preparatory curriculum, including Advanced Placement courses, that introduces them to the course scheduling they will encounter in college.
 The SEED School offers a wide range of elective courses, such as entrepreneurship, service learning, and African American History, that build upon the core content courses and provide a more challenging and enriching learning experience in the subjects that interest students most.
+Please take a look at our scope and sequence of classes here.

 We are proud to announce that our High School achieved Tier 1 status in 2017!